Policies for Events

 LBJ Distinguished Lecture Series

 Speakers in the Lyndon B. Johnson Distinguished Lecture Series must meet criteria similar to those listed above, as well as additional requirements specific to the prominence of the series.
-Potential speakers are nominated and ranked via the Common Experience Committee and theme co-chairs in multiple rounds of reviews.
+Potential speakers are nominated and ranked via the Common Experience Committee and theme chair (or co-chairs) in multiple rounds of reviews.
 The LBJ Distinguished Lecture Series Committee selects the top candidates for final consideration by the university's upper administration; more details are available on the LBJ Distinguished Lecture Series website.